mandersonGH/MOONJAM/README.md

 2. Change directory to the folder containing the program (this should be titled MOONJAM)
 3. Run the main.py module in python with additional arguments as required
 	 - First type "python"
-	 - Followed by"main.py"
+	 - Followed by the relative path of the main.py file
-	 - Then the directory that contains the galaxy .fits files (as layed out above in Directory Requirements)
+	 - Then the relative path of the directory that contains the galaxy .fits files (as layed out above in Directory Requirements)
 	 - Then the types of diagrams wanted along with sources of the .fits files
 	 	- Additional Parameters: (case insensitive)
 	 		- "WHAN" for WHAN diagrams